 Church Community Builder Website: Links to look at:

-- Tour – tour the features of Church Community Builder
+- Software – See an explanation of the features and options available with Church Community Builder

 Here are some strengths and weaknesses as I see them:

 Church Community Builder Strengths

 - Clean, attractive look — I am one who appreciates what I call “good branding.”
 If a website doesn’t look aesthetically pleasing, its functionality doesn’t much matter.
 But a good, clean look makes up for some functionality issues.
 Church Community Builder is attractive.

 - Website integration — one can easily connect to the “front-end” of the public church website.
 Notable integration options are the church calendar, getting connected with groups, a login module.
 A moderately experienced admin would have little difficulty.

 - Intuitive – Every page in the portal contains explanations and details of the page functions.
 Users can navigate easily and know where they’re going.

 - Comprehensive help — While some of the more detailed training are paid services, there are plenty of videos and knowledge base articles to help everyone from the most novice user to the site administrator.